AnoukSmet/Dog-Health-Tracker/README.md

 And on top of this, they tell you that your dog should actually lose some weight...
 Where to start?

 The Dog Health Tracker will make you're life much easier!
-Instead writing down all the information about the activity, food, weigth etc. on paper, you can use DHT to track!
+Instead writing down all the information about the activity, food, weight etc. on paper, you can use DHT to track!
 By adding a daily log on the topics previously mentioned, you can easily track the progress of your dog.

 Next time you go to the veterinarian, you choose nicely the progress you and your dog have made!